|Founded in 1954 in or near Near West Side

 Back on Halsted Street the Cobras battled Italian gangs like the Taylor Street Dukes and the two gangs became bitter enemies.
 If any members of the Cobras could afford it they purchased black sweaters with a cobra snake emblem on it.

 By 1957, Egyptian Cobras were now in a negative spot light by the city officials and the police.
 Much of this resulted in many members acting out violently as other gangs tried their hand at dominance on the streets.
-During the 1957 to 1958 Chicago police sweeps of North Lawndale the Cobras were the second most targeted group besides the Clovers as several members were arrested, beaten and tortured by Chicago police.
+During the 1957 to 1958 years Chicago police sweeps engulfed North Lawndale, the Cobras were the second most targeted group besides the Clovers as several members were arrested, beaten and tortured by Chicago police.
 The Clovers especially were targeted by these sweeps and these sweeps single handedly destroyed much of the Clover’s power allowing the Egyptian Cobras to gain the upper hand on the west side by 1958.
 The Cobras only became stronger and prevailed after these brutal arrests.

 In the year 1958, the Egyptian Cobras became the dominating gang in North Lawndale as they now swelled into the hundreds in size.
 The Egyptian Cobras were especially deep in the K-Town sections of North Lawndale west of Pulaski Road.
 This became the heart of Egyptian Cobra territory as their original Near West Side settlement began to shrink.